 Babesia bovis T2Bo - GCA_000165395.2 Assembly and Gene Annotation

-Babesia bovis is a single-celled protozoan parasite of cattle which occasionally infects humans.
-It is a member of the phylum Apicomplexa, which also includes the malaria parasite.
+Babesia bovis is an Apicomplexan single-celled parasite of cattle which occasionally infects humans.
 The disease it and other members of the genus Babesia cause is a hemolytic anemia known as babesiosis and colloquially called Texas cattle fever, redwater or piroplasmosis.
 It is transmitted by bites from infected larval ticks of the order Ixodida.
 It was eradicated from the United States by 1943, but is still present in Mexico and much of the world's tropics.
 The chief vector of Babesia species is the southern cattle fever tick Rhipicephalus microplus (formerly Boophilus microplus).

 Assembly